Jerga99/game-portfolio/src/content/games/knights-vs-orcs.md

 appStoreId: "2"
 playStoreId: "3"
 ---
-Knight Defense is an engaging real-time strategy game that puts you in command of a medieval kingdom under siege.
+Knights vs Orcs is an engaging real-time strategy game that puts you in command of a medieval kingdom under siege.
 Your primary mission is to protect your king from relentless waves of orcs while managing resources and commanding various units strategically.

 ## Game Controls
 The game features intuitive touch controls designed specifically for mobile devices.
 Simply tap to select units and tap again to designate their destination or target.
 This straightforward control scheme ensures smooth gameplay while managing multiple units and resources.

 ## Gameplay Overview
-In Knight Defense, survival depends on your ability to balance resource gathering with military might.
+In Knights vs Orcs, survival depends on your ability to balance resource gathering with military might.
 Your worker units are essential for collecting gold from mines and harvesting wood from trees.
 These resources are crucial for constructing defensive towers and training military units at your castle.

 ## Units and Buildings